Significantly Increase Oil Recovery at Every Phase of the Well Lifecycle.

 ESal’s oil recovery solutions are designed to increase oil production and recovery at all three phases of the well lifecycle.

-From completing new wells to waterfloods to EOR projects, ESal’s Engineered Salinity solution optimizes the salinity of water used in these processes to increase oil production recovery by up to 50% at a cost of $4.00 or less per incremental barrel.
+From completing new wells to waterfloods to EOR projects, ESal’s RightWater® solution optimizes the salinity of water used in these processes to increase oil production recovery by up to 50% at a cost of $4.00 or less per incremental barrel.

-Our very affordable screening process reliably identifies successful candidate fields quickly.
+Our affordable screening and laboratory process reliably identifies successful candidate fields quickly.

 RightWater® technology will increase oil production and recovery at all three phases of the field lifecycle